jaymody/data-structures-algorithms/README.md

 # Data Structures and Algorithims
-A collection of data structures and algorithims written in C
+A collection of fundamental data structures and algorithims implementations written in C or C++